telefonicaid/iot-activation/docs/RaspberryPi_HAT.md

 - Establish a communication with AWS using MQTT
 - Send commands to the device remotely

-If you have successfully completed the Raspberry tutorial, all the necessary software is already updated.
+If you have successfully completed the Raspberry Starterkit tutorial, all the necessary software is already updated.

 First of all, you should know that you are going to manage your Sense HAT using Python.
-If you have any questions about how to run your code, do not forget to visit our tutorial for Raspberry
+If you have any questions about how to run your code, do not forget to visit our [tutorial](RaspberryPi_Python.md) for Raspberry or click on the image

 <p align="center">
 	<a href="RaspberryPi_Python.md">